NewStrangeWorlds/neoVULCAN/docs_src/index.rst

 forward in time until a numerical steady state is reached.
 Compared to the original VULCAN, neoVULCAN

-* uses **JAX** for automatic differentiation of the chemistry Jacobian and for vectorised rate evaluations,
+* uses **JAX** for the chemistry kernels (table-driven right-hand side and analytic Jacobian) and for the block-tridiagonal linear solve,
 * exposes a **library API** (:class:`vulcan_api.VulcanChemistry`) for embedding in three-dimensional general-circulation models,
 * supports both the second-order Rosenbrock (``Ros2``) and a third-order,